RESIDENTIAL WATER HEATING

 Solar Hot Water (a.k.a solar thermal or solar heating)

-Versatile, work-horse of water heating that we love in the right situation.
+Durable work-horse of water heating world that we love in the right situation.
+Can provide 70% of annual hot water demand.
+Turns otherwise un-used rooftop solar heat into hot water!

 -